Orko is the comic-relief court magician appearing in the 1983-1984 He-man and the Masters of the Universe cartoon series.

-As with Orko’s, Montork’s magic didn’t work right on Eternia to begin with.
+As with Orko’s, Montork’s magic didn’t work right on Eternia at first.
 But Montork quickly figured out how to use it effectively away from Trolla – something Orko still hasn’t managed.
 Orko helped Montork escape Torog’s spell and return to Trolla.

-Motork would return to Eternia again to help Orko and friends battle evil wizards Azrog and Spydra.
+Montork would return to Eternia to help Orko and friends battle evil wizards Azrog and Spydra.
 This time Orko got controlled and Montork helped him break free.

 Trolla, Orko’s home world